EHRI/ehri-frontend/README.md

  - Rename `conf/minio.conf.example` to `conf/minio.conf`
  - Create some MinIO buckets for application data and import data: to match the example config use `portal-data` and `import-data`.
    **Important**: the `portal-data` should be public and the `import-data` should have versioning enabled.

+(*NB*: MinIO's default ports clash with the Play Framework, so the docker config remaps its ports to 9100 and 9101.)

 ### EHRI Backend setup

  - Create an additional group on the backend named "portal":